-Two years later, we're seeing more clearly the problems and limitations of a grassroots movement then re-shaped in the hands of some of the most recognisable (largely white) women in entertainment.
+Two years later, we're seeing more clearly the problems and limitations of a grassroots movement then re-shaped in the hands of some of the most recognizable (largely white) women in entertainment.
 Young people's perceptions of the #MeToo movement are now bound by privilege and power and who gets to speak.
 We're also getting closer to understanding its legacy, as something vital but amorphous.
 I have frequently wondered if the movement broke out in London and other major cities in the UK, and had an impact fully felt offline.
 How did teens feel at the time?
-Did they think the movement was relevant at all to them, a generation who were already having significant conversations about identity politics and rape culture online?
+Did they think the movement was relevant at all to them, a generation already having significant conversations about identity politics and rape culture online?

 From the teens who didn’t quite understand what the movement was to those who thought it’d gone too far, when I asked young British people what they really thought of the #MeToo movement I was surprised.
 Their answers might surprise you:

 Teenagers definitely didn’t feel included in #MeToo: it was for women in power.
 I didn’t feel that if I came forward about something that happened at school, it’d have the same power as celebrities or women with more privilege.
 We had a big debate in politics class about Brett Kavanaugh—the girls all felt in our guts it was wrong and he shouldn’t be allowed that power and the boys all didn’t think it should affect that.
 They didn’t think what he’d done mattered.

 Unless you were politically involved my generation didn’t engage with this.
 My friends who didn’t do politics didn’t think the #MeToo movement was relevant to them.
 The only reason I knew about it was through feminist Twitter, really.